Implantable Device Replacement Procedure

 What are the risks of an implantable device replacement procedure?

-This procedure if very safe, but it comes with some rare risks.
+This procedure is very safe, but it comes with some rare risks.
 These include:

-There is also a small risk that you will also need your leads replaced.
-This requires
+There is also a small risk that you will also need your leads replaced at the same

 Your risks may differ depending on your age, health issues, and where your generator